tigerkelly/tiger_gl/README.md

 I have only tested this on a Raspberry Pi using the NOOBS default OS.

 I am using a RPI 3B+ to run the **tiger_gl** programs and a RPI Zero W for the **vid** program but you should be able to use any RPI board.
-The only issue with the different boars is memory and network speed.
+The only issue with the different boards is memory and network speed.